Chenyuzhu59/QDU-portal/README.md

 # QDU-portal
 A smart portal for learning and living in QDU based on WeChat mini program.
-It was developed by me and two of my friends，Miss LI and Mr. ZHANG.
+It was developed by me and two of my friends——Miss LI and Mr. ZHANG.

 ## Development purpose
 QDU-portal integrates the information and functions of many official websites of QDU, so that it allows students to **use only one app to find all the information about campus.**